 If you're experiencing issues pairing your ANT+ devices to TrainerRoad, you're in the right place to get some help.
 This article will help you identify problems with your USB stick or your computer.
 These are the same steps that our support crew use when you e-mail us, so please make sure you try these steps before contacting us.

-If you are unsure what you need to use ANT+ devices with TrainerRoad, you can learn all about it in the ANT+ article.
+If you are unsure of what you need to use ANT+ devices with TrainerRoad, you can learn all about it in the ANT+ article.

 Step 1: Plug the ANT+ USB Stick into Your Computer or Device